Brett-Duvall/Brett-Duvall/README.md

 ## Hi there 👋

 <!--
-**Brett-Duvall/Brett-Duvall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a Data Science Master's Degree.
-- 🌱 I’m currently learning Machine Learning, Neural Networks, and Story/Visualization.
+- 🌱 I’m currently learning Machine Learning, Neural Networks, and Stories/Visualization.
 - 👯 My objective is to expand my data mining, AI, and machine learning skills while contributing to important research by turning data into valuable insights.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: bduvall1@umbc.edu
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->